 HOW DO YOU MAKE A WOOD WICK CANDLE?

-Choose Your Wax The first step is choosing your wax.
+Choose Your Wax.
 You need to make sure the wax is meant for container candles.
 This information should be specified when you purchase your wax online if the use is for container or pillar candles.
 Many people want to use 100% soy.
 However, 100% soy can be tricky as there are a few issues that are harder to control in a 100% soy wax.
 Particularly for new candle-makers.
 The first is the ability to hold a substantial fragrance load as it will often sweat or “leach” fragrance.
 A fragrance load (or the scent load) is the amount of fragrance that you add to your wax blend.
 AKA the percentage of fragrance in the overall blend.
-Sink holes, frosting and wet spots are also harder to control with 100% soy.
+Sink holes, frosting, and wet spots are also harder to control with 100% soy.

 Sink holes occur when air pockets are trapped inside a candle and leave pockets or craters beneath the surface of the wax.
 Frosting is more than just the delicious icing on that b-day cake!
 In candle making, frosting refers to the formulation of white crystals on the surface of your wax.
 Frosting is a byproduct of using a natural soy wax, and while it doesn’t affect the performance of your candle like a sink hole, it certainly doesn’t look very nice.
 And lastly, our good old friend wet spots.
 Wet spots can occur in paraffin or soy wax, and occur when the wax pulls away from the glass in certain areas, forming a “spotted” look on your glass.
 Like frosting, wet spots don’t do much to affect the performance, but they don’t look so great on your glass!
 You can avoid a lot of these issues with a few quick tricks such as: